DigitalOcean Managed Weaviateprivate

 DigitalOcean Managed Weaviate is a fully managed Weaviate vector database for retrieval-augmented generation, semantic search, and similarity-based AI workloads.
 Clusters are provisioned, secured, backed up, and patched by DigitalOcean.

-Managed Weaviate uses fixed SKU pricing.
-Compute and storage are included in the monthly price.
+Managed Weaviate uses fixed SKUs with compute and storage included in the monthly price.
+During the private preview, clusters are not billed.

 Size vCPU Usable memory Disk Typical use

-Medium 4 8 GB 11 GB Production RAG, moderate data volumes.
+Medium 2 4 GB 11 GB Production RAG, moderate data volumes

-Storage is sized to match the SKU and includes vectors and inverted indexes.
+Storage capacity includes both vectors and inverted indexes.

 All plans are highly available.